Whisky Tours in Scotland

 Finally, you have Kinross House, an exclusive use venue that has a whisky room where you can sample a wide range of premium whiskies including their own Kinross House whisky, produced by Macallan in Speyside.
 A whisky expert can also be arranged to take guests through a fascinating whisky tasting experience.

-On Scotland's West coast, you'll find two more Luxury Scotland Members, well-placed for an whisky tour in both the Campbeltown, Islay and Lowland regions.
-One Devonshire Gardens by Hotel Du Vin offers a beautifully intimate whisky snug to sample some of Scotland's finest while Crossbasket Castle's French-inspired Scottish cuisine and bar (with 30 whisky blends and malts) is just 20 minutes from Glasgow.
+On Scotland's West coast, you'll find another Luxury Scotland Member, well-placed for a whisky tour in both the Campbeltown, Islay and Lowland regions.
+Crossbasket Castle's French-inspired Scottish cuisine and bar (with 30 whisky blends and malts) is just 20 minutes from Glasgow.

 Campbeltown Whisky Tours